raphaelbastide/1962/README.md

 This project is under <a href="http://raphael.mit-license.org/">MIT LICENSE</a>.

 Initiated by Raphaël Bastide in february 2012
+Inspired by Robert Morris _Card File_, 1962